Sep9

 Matthew 21:12-13….Ready

 21:12 Jesus entered the temple area (Court of the Gentiles.
 The largest of four courtyards within the Temple complex.
 Others being the court of the priests, women’s court, and court of the Jews.
-On the Passover Jews would gather to offer sacrifices, including the Passover lamb, and participate in a week-long celebration commemorating the Exodus from Egypt-(Ex.
-12:1-20, 12:31-33) (Watch Video https://youtu.be/EfjLSaGbrNs?si=cMCotS0xfWIJcsUn and drove out all who were buying and selling there.
+12:31-33) (Watch Video https://youtu.be/EfjLSaGbrNs?si=cMCotS0xfWIJcsUn and drove out all who were buying and selling there.
 He overturned the tables (Metph.-idols, sins, corruptions, social norms, worldly distractions,) of the money-changers and the benches of those selling doves.
+(What’s going on here is the same thing you experience at the movies where they sale you a soda for $6.00 that would have cost you $1.00 anywhere else.)
 13 “It is written,” he said to them, “‘My house will be called a house of prayer,’ but you are making it a ‘den of robbers’.
 (Watch video-https://youtu.be/kyvTMggabJc?si=k0s8WVuIDebQ_4w5 (For Complete Expository See Book)

 Extended Sermons

-“Calls for asking are there any corruption and defiling things that need to overturned and removed from our own lives.”⇒ Is there something in your life that needs to go that is hindering your relationship with God.
-Maybe it’s a feeling, a thought, a habit, a pattern.
+“Calls for self-examination in driving out the sins and idols we’ve grown comfortable with.” ⇒ Each believer is challenged to consider what attitudes, habits, or desires have been allowed to clutter the heart and obstruct true worship of God.
+Is there something in your life that needs to be overturned that is hindering your relationship and walk with God.
+Maybe it’s pride, greed, self-centeredness?
+Maybe it’s an attitude, a thought, a habit, a pattern.
 Maybe it’s a persistent sin, or even a legalistic heart.
 Maybe it’s a philosophy or a view that doesn’t align with scripture that needs to be driven out.
-Or maybe it’s greed, pride or a ego in thinking to much bout yourself that needs to be overturned by Christ.
+Or maybe it’s an ego in thinking too much about yourself that needs to be overturned by Christ.
 Are there areas where distractions have corrupted your faith.
 Are there areas where your motives have become self-serving rather than God-honoring.
 Are you giving out of obligation rather than a love for God and His Kingdom.

-“Some try using Jesus’ anger as running contrary to His sinless character.
-Many argue Jesus was only responding from a place of holy and righteous indignation, not of anger or frustration.” ⇒ Scholars point out the fact that since it took time to make a whip, braiding a lot of ropes together (not sure if it was actually strands of ropes or straw grasses that animals lay upon).
-Jesus didn’t just lose His cool and fly-off the handle, grabbing the first thing He saw and started driving the people out.
+“Some try using Jesus’ anger here as running contrary to His sinless character.
+Many counter how Jesus was only responding from a place of holy and righteous indignation, not of anger or frustration.” ⇒ Scholars point to the fact that since it took time to make a whip, braiding a lot of ropes together Jesus didn’t just lose His cool and fly-off the handle, grabbing the first thing He saw and started driving the people out.
 But by making a whip of cords Jesus had time to contemplate and think about what He was about to do.
 Not only that, but this wasn’t Jesus’ first rodeo, He’s been to the Temple on Passover many times before throughout His life.
 Therefore Jesus was not taken by surprise or caught off guard, but was already familiar with what was going on there.
 According to Marks account there was a day’s break between the two events where Jesus entered the Temple, looked around and returned the following day.
 Which suggests there was enough of a pause so that Jesus wasn’t rushing into the place in a mad rage.
 Also notice the account says nothing about Jesus hitting people with the whip.
 Instead He only used the whip to drive the out the animals.
 Jesus “drove them all out”—but did no physical harm to anybody.
 Jesus was not physically violent and taught His disciples to reject violence.
 (Matt.
 26:51-52; Luke 9:55-56)

 Additional Notes & Applications

-Challenges believers in going beyond religious activities to growing in a closer and intimate relationship with God.
+Challenges believers in going beyond religious activities to growing in a close and intimate relationship with God.

-Calls for going beyond just make an appearance of faith, to being fully devoted followers.
+Calls for going beyond just making an appearance of faith, to being fully devoted followers.

 Warns against neglecting the holy nature and character of God to our own spiritual convenience.